<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Maintaining a Zero Trust Architecture involves deeply understanding how users regularly move through your IT infrastructure.
 However, businesses can’t know what access is risky without insight into normal access patterns.

-StrongDM’s Dynamic Access Management (DAM) platform allows organizations to manage user access with confidence.
+StrongDM’s Zero Trust Privileged Access Management (PAM) platform allows organizations to manage user access with confidence.
 Our platform records comprehensive logs to track and understand normal user access patterns to inform a user anomaly detection model.
 This data helps companies identify which access requests are safe and which pose a security risk to your organization.

 Plus, StrongDM provides near-instant risk assessment capabilities and exceptional visibility across the entire IT infrastructure to audit usage and grant or revoke access just in time.
 This gives both regular and new users a streamlined access experience without compromising security.